jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 really small, much smaller than what we typically see.
-Java interfaces are huge, and the reason why they are huge is because Java does not have union types, so it is inconvenient to say this function takes, you know, something that does this and that and that.
+Java interfaces are huge, and the reason why they are huge is because Java does not have union types, so it is inconvenient to say this function takes something that does this and that and that.
 You have to make a this and that and that interface, so we see these giant interfaces.
 And the thing with those giant interfaces is that it is a lot harder to break up those programs, so you are going to represent them with your polymorphism constructs.

-They are specifications, right?
+They are specifications.
 They are not actually the implementations.
 They should only use values and other abstractions in their definitions.
 So you are going to define interfaces or whatever, type classes, that only take interfaces and type classes, or values, and return them.

 And the biggest problem you have when you are doing this part of design is if you complect this with "how".
 You can complect it with